-- 1. established a knowledge base of all relevant aspects of the plant design and kept it up-todate, while taking experience and research findings into account - 2. ensured the availability of the design information that is needed for safe plant operation and maintenance - 3. established the requisite security clearances and associated security measures to protect prescribed, designated and classified material - 4. maintained design configuration control - 5. reviewed, verified, approved and documented design changes - 6. established and controlled the necessary interfaces with responsible designers or other suppliers engaged in design work - 7. ensured that the necessary engineering and scientific skills and knowledge have been maintained - 8. ensured that, with respect to individual design changes or multiple changes that may have significant interdependencies, the associated impact on safety has been properly assessed and understood
+- 1. established a knowledge base of all relevant aspects of the plant design and kept it up-to-date, while taking experience and research findings into account - 2. ensured the availability of the design information that is needed for safe plant operation and maintenance - 3. established the requisite security provisions in accordance with the Nuclear Security Regulations and associated regulatory documents - 4. maintained design configuration control - 5. reviewed, verified, approved and documented design changes - 6. established and controlled the necessary interfaces with responsible designers or other suppliers engaged in design work - 7. ensured that the necessary engineering and scientific skills and knowledge have been maintained - 8. ensured that, with respect to individual design changes or multiple changes that may have significant interdependencies, the associated impact on safety has been properly assessed and understood

-- CSA Group, N286-05, Management system requirements for nuclear power plants, Toronto, Canada, reaffirmed 2010. - IAEA, Safety Standards Series GS-G-3.5, The Management System for Nuclear Installations Safety Guide, Vienna, 2009. - IAEA, INSAG-19, Maintaining the Design Integrity of Nuclear Installations throughout their Operating Life, Vienna, 2003.
+- CSA Group, N286, Management system requirements for nuclear power plants, Toronto, Canada. - IAEA, Safety Standards Series GS-G-3.5, The Management System for Nuclear Installations Safety Guide, Vienna, 2009. - IAEA, INSAG-19, Maintaining the Design Integrity of Nuclear Installations throughout their Operating Life, Vienna, 2003.